-I love teaching a split grade class.
-I know this may not be a popular opinion in teaching but there it is.
-The reality is, many of us teach split-grade classrooms and although it has its challenges it also has some amazing benefits.
-A Colleague from my school board wrote this last year about lovin the split.
-In it, she lists these as the amazing benefits of split grade teaching
+I love teaching a split-grade class.
+I know this may not be a popular opinion in teaching, but there it is.
+In reality, many of us teach split-grade classrooms, and although it has its challenges, it also has some amazing benefits.

 - Built-in differentiated instruction.